VarshithRV/dual_arm_workcell/README.md

 ---
 ### Usage of open_set_object_detection

 This is the ros2 abstraction over GroundingDino object detection, the final executable is the script `./open_set_object_detection/script/get_object_locations.py`, note that this is setup in the workstation with the grounding dino python environment described in the dependencies part.
 The script is run in the python venv setup in the `~/venv-gdino` folder of the workstation.
 This **cannot be simulated**, for this to be used in another PC, the groundingdino folder generated while building the GroundingDino package must be copied into the foler `open_set_object_detection/scripts/` folder.
 Along with that make empty directories `open_set_object_detection/scripts/inference_images` and `open_set_object_detection/scripts/assets`.
+The node automatically subscribes to left and right camera image streams with the topics and namespaces in sync with the current bringup for the cameras.

 ---
+### Usage of motion_planning_abstractions

+This is the collection of general purpose motion planning abstraction nodes, each host one or more services(or actions) that perform a generic set of movements.
+Eg move to a configurable joint state, pick and place with cartesian motion, pick and place with ft feedback for touch etc. The launchfile `motion_planning_abstractions/launch/launch_servers.launch.py` is used to launch the configured nodes.